If cooking with ADHD feels like a daily battle, you’re not alone. For me, it’s one of the most stres...

 Is your child’s backpack and locker a mysterious black hole, from which no permission slip or study guide ever resurfaces?
 Does your child risk keeling over from the weight of all of the papers they lug around daily?
 If you’re like many parents I know, you’d welcome a solution to managing the avalanche of paper that overwhelms many students by this time in the school ...

 A couple of years ago I learned the secret to getting a group of sixth graders to participate in class: simply ask them if they are stressed out.
-This was my icebreaker question to introduce the topic of mindfulness.
+This was my icebreaker question and the prelude to teaching mindfulness as a method to help students reduce stress.
 In response, it seemed as though the entire class raised their hands.
-And there was not enough time to allow everyone to share what stressed them out.
-Th...
+And there was not enough time to allow...

 What are Executive Function skills?